 - 2 stalks celery, sliced thinly

-- 1 & 1/2 cups vegetable broth
+- 1 & 1/2 cups broth

-- salt and pepper to season
+- salt and pepper, to season

-- fresh parsley, chopped roughly, for garnish
+- handful parsley, chopped roughly, for garnish

 - Heat olive oil on a medium-sized pan over medium heat.

 - Add garlic and onion.
 Cook until onion has softened.

 - Add celery and carrots.
 Mix to combine.